kgar/foundry-vtt-tidy-5e-sheets/svelte-migration-notes.md

 ## To Do

-- [x] Search and address all instances of `on:` in svelte templates
-- [ ] Fix: Tab Selection is behaving inconsistently.
-Consider revamping.
 - [ ] Resolve `kgar-migration-task` content
 - [ ] Fix?
 Activities Tab context menu not showing anything
 - [ ] Fix: Spell Pip animations are buck wild, now.
 Either get them back to normal, or eliminate.